 However, when either the single-phase/turnkey process is used or an agency decides to have more than five finalists in the second phase in the two-phase procedure, highly qualified design-builders are less likely to participate, small businesses are crowded out, innovation is discouraged and quality is driven down.

 Status: Our efforts build on the success we had in 2014 in the National Defense Authorization Act (P.L.
 213-291), which put in place procedures designed to encourage proper shortlisting for larger two-step military design-build contracts.
-In the 114th Congress (2015-2016) DBIA worked with other A/E/C organizations to enact S. 1526 and H.R.
-5199, The Construction Consensus Procurement Improvement Act, and H.R.
-1666, the Design-Build Efficiency and Jobs Act.
-These bills have provisions that would (1) Limit the use of single-phase design-build procedures to only small projects (less than $750,000) and (2) put in place important reporting requirements.
+In the 114th Congress (2015-2016) DBIA worked with other A/E/C organizations supporting bills various that would limit single-phase/turnkey provision and put in place important reporting requirements, (1) Limit the use of single-phase design-build procedures to only small projects (defined as either 3 million or $750,000 in different bills) and (2) put in place important reporting requirements.

 In 2014 legislation passed into law as part of the National Defense Authorization Act (NDAA) that encourages defense design-build selection procedures that adhere to the mandated five or fewer finalists in the two-phase process.
 More specifically, the language requires written justification by the “head of contracting activity” when more than five finalists are shortlisted in a two-step design-build defense selection procedure of more than $4 million.